Black hole superradiant instability for massive spin-2 fields

 {{\bf{\em Conclusion.}}} We have shown that the special dipole spin-2 mode of a spinning BH does not fit in the standard hydrogenic-like picture of superradiantly unstable modes of massive bosonic perturbations.
 Most importantly, it has by far the shortest instability timescale among all superradiant modes.
 This has several direct consequences which are unique to massive spin-2 fields.
 First of all, in the highly-spinning case the instability timescale can be comparable to or even larger than the dominant quasinormal mode of a Kerr BH.
 This indicates that the instability can be effective during the ringdown in a post-merger phase, and suggests the need for novel ringdown-based searches accounting for this effect.
 Furthermore, the exclusion regions in the BH mass-spin diagram are much wider than for other superradiant modes.
 In particular, the same ultralight boson mass (around $m_b\approx 10^{-16}\,{\rm eV}$) would give rise to interesting phenomenology for both stellar-mass and supermassive BHs, facilitating possible multiband constraints on the model.
 The exclusion regions for each $m_b$ extend almost up to $\chi\approx0$, showing that \emph{any} BH spin measurement can be translated into interesting constraints.
 Owing to the wideness of the BH mass-spin gaps, the range of detectable spin-$2$ masses is much larger than in all other cases explored so far.
 For example, current observations of stellar-mass BHs (either in the electromagnetic or in the gravitational-wave band) exclude the region $m_b\in [ 5\times10^{-17},5\times10^{-11}]\,{\rm eV}$, which already severely constrains the observability of dipolar radiation from BH binaries in these models~\cite{Cardoso:2018zhm,dipoleinprep}.
 Overall, few BH mass-spin measurements distributed in the region $M\sim M_\odot$ to $M\sim 10^{10} M_\odot$ would probe massive spin-2 fields in the impressive range $m_b\in[ 10^{-23},10^{-10}]\,{\rm eV}$, which also includes $m_b\sim 10^{-22}\,{\rm eV}$, where ultralight bosons are compelling dark-matter candidates~\cite{Hui:2016ltb}.
+To the best of our knowledge, there are no other constraints on ultralight spin-2 fields in this mass range, so superradiant instabilities provide us with a unique discovery opportunity.

 A natural extension of our work is to use these new unstable modes to compute the rich phenomenology associated with the gravitational-wave emission from the bosonic condensate~\cite{Arvanitaki:2016qwi,Baryakhtar:2017ngi,Brito:2017wnc,Brito:2017zvb,Brito:2020lup,Isi:2018pzk,Ghosh:2018gaw,Tsukada:2018mbp,Palomba:2019vxe,Sun:2019mqb}, as well as environmental effects of the condensate in BH binary inspirals~\cite{Hannuksela:2018izj,Baumann:2018vus,Zhang:2018kib,Berti:2019wnn,Baumann:2019eav,Baumann:2019ztm,Zhang:2019eid,Cardoso:2020hca,DeLuca:2021ite,Baumann:2022pkl} and for radio images~\cite{Davoudiasl:2019nlo,Chen:2019fsq,Cunha:2019ikd}.
 Due to the stronger instability, these effects are anticipated to be much more prominent than in other cases studied so far.